hindu-comm/weblogs/manasataramgini/2015/04/2015-04-14_upakatha-of-previous-sulapurue1b9a3a-catvarakam.md

 were seen as manifestations of that underlying information the sattva: thus one may see them as the limbs of the code that operates the universe-computer.
 In this conception one might say we are the ones closer to the Platonists.
-But there is no place for the θεὸς outside of the universe-computer, as Gauss, due the vāsana-s of the preta-delusion might have imagined.”
+But there is no place for the θεὸςoutside of the universe-computer,as Gauss, due the vāsana-s of the preta-delusion might have imagined.”

 L: “Hence, it would seem to me that when those entities of the